trungminhnguyen/zuul/doc/source/triggers.rst

 ========

 The process of merging a change starts with proposing a change to be merged.
-Primarily, Zuul supports Gerrit as a triggering system.
+Zuul supports Gerrit and GitHub as triggering systems.
 Zuul's design is modular, so alternate triggering and reporting systems can be supported.